 - Broad-spectrum protection of SPF 30 or higher

-- Unscented – A label that says no fragrance or fragrance free, so avoid these
+- Unscented – A label that says no fragrance or fragrance-free, so avoid these

-Medications & Medical Conditions that Trigger Rosacea
+Medications & Medical Conditions that are Rosacea Triggers

-Other Conditions that Trigger Rosacea
+Other Conditions that are Rosacea Triggers

 Exertion during exercise, lift and load jobs, and other physical activity can trigger rosacea flareups.
 Extreme emotions, especially stress and anxiety, are also closely linked to an increase in rosacea flareups.